Sulayman Pasha Mosque: Exterior

 In the outside of the mosque, the building is in the shape of a rectangle.
-It depicts 9 smaller domes on the rest of the building.
+It depicts nine smaller domes on the rest of the building.
 The front door brings the person in the center of the rectangle, which shows the prayer hall.
-With the rectangular shape of the building, it also includes the courtyard.
-Another courtyard is located in the northern side.
-Its walls that are made out of marble were done from the work of Egyptian craftsmen.
+With the rectangular shape of the building, it also includes the sahn.
+Another sahn is located in the northern side.
+Egyptian craftsmen constructed the marble walls.